 In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w- points, respectively (see §5.3 and §6.7).
-These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (TKE, GLS or KPP formulation).
-The computation of these coefficients is initialized in the zdfini.F90 module and performed in the zdfric.F90, zdftke.F90, zdfgls.F90 or zdfkpp.F90 modules.
+These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (either TKE or GLS formulation).
+The computation of these coefficients is initialized in the zdfini.F90 module and performed in the zdfric.F90, zdftke.F90 or zdfgls.F90 modules.
 The trends due to the vertical momentum and tracer diffusion, including the surface forcing, are computed and added to the general trend in the dynzdf.F90 and trazdf.F90 modules, respectively.
-These trends can be computed using either a forward time stepping scheme (ln_zdfexp =false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §3).
+These trends can be computed using either a forward time stepping scheme (namelist parameter ln_zdfexp =true) or a backward time stepping scheme (ln_zdfexp =false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §3).